 Socialism, on the other hand, is an economic theory that advocates for public or state, rather than private, control of certain aspects of economy and natural resources.

 For instance, the government or public might maintain some or total control of natural resources so that they decide how these goods are distributed.
 They may also maintain some or total control over how the profits from companies are taxed and distributed.
-In some socialist states, the economy is centrally planned, and the government sets the prices for goods sold in the country, although this is not uniformly the case in all socialist countries.
+In some socialist states, the economy is centrally planned.
+And the government sets the prices for goods sold in the country, although this is not uniformly true in all socialist countries.

 There are other kinds of socialist countries and states, however, in which the government only owns or manages certain aspects of the economy.
-In addition, in some countries or states, socialist governments are imposed when one party seizes control of the state, such as in a revolution.
-However, in many socialist or semi-socialist countries like Denmark, Sweden, Norway, and the Netherlands, the people decide through democratic process and public voting to provide various socialist services to the public.
+In addition, in some countries or states, socialist governments are imposed when one party seizes control of the state.
+This might happen, for example, in a revolution.
+However, in many socialist or semi-socialist countries like Denmark, Sweden, Norway, and the Netherlands, the process is democratic.
+The people decide through public voting to provide various socialist services to people in the country.

 Most socialist countries are not interested in making everyone completely equal.
-Rather, the ideal of many socialist countries is to provide basic goods such as food, housing, water, education, and medical care to everyone so that people have their basic needs met and so that everyone had a reasonable chance at pursuing a free and good life.
-Inequality is permitted in these socialist societies—just not drastic forms of inequality which reduce quality of life for everyone, so the reasoning goes.
+Rather, the ideal of many socialist countries is to provide basic goods such as food, housing, water, education, and medical care to everyone.
+In this way, people have their basic needs met and so that everyone had a reasonable chance at pursuing a free and good life.
+Inequality is permitted in these socialist societies.
+What is not permitted is drastic forms of inequality which reduce quality of life for everyone, so the reasoning goes.